-As I learned more about storing food, I quickly learned that using oxygen absorbers to package dry foods you buy in bulk is an inexpensive way to begin a basic food storage.
-But in order to do so safely, you must know how to use oxygen absorbers the right way.
+So, as I learned more about storing food, I quickly learned that using oxygen absorbers to package dry foods you buy in bulk is an inexpensive way to begin basic food storage.
+But, in order to do so safely, you must know how to use oxygen absorbers the right way.

 As I have taught classes on food storage for various groups, I’ve realized that there are some misunderstandings regarding how to use oxygen absorbers safely.
-I want to be certain that those who choose to follow and trust me have the information they need to use oxygen absorbers in a way that will safely preserve their food.
+So, I want to be certain that those who choose to follow and trust me to have the information they need.
+The last thing I want is for my readers to use oxygen absorbers in a way that won’t safely preserve their food.

 Oxygen absorbers are harmless little packages of iron powder.
 They are non-toxic and BPA-free.

-They are used to remove oxygen from air (which is 21% oxygen with the rest being mostly nitrogen) when packaging dry foods.
-When you put an oxygen absorber in an airtight container, the oxygen in that container “sticks” to the iron in the oxygen absorber.
+Also, they are used to remove oxygen from the air (which is 21% oxygen, with the rest being mostly nitrogen) when packaging dry foods.
+So, when you put an oxygen absorber in an airtight container, the oxygen in that container “sticks” to the iron in the oxygen absorber.
 This leaves only nitrogen in the air (which doesn’t affect your food).

-- To prevent mold or bacteria growth in your food.
+- Secondly, to prevent mold or bacteria growth in your food.
 Nothing will grow without oxygen to feed on!

 - To prevent dehydrated or freeze dried fruits from browning

-- To kill pest eggs that may be found (but too small to see) in your food (usually grains).
+- Last but not least, to kill pest eggs that may be found (but too small to see) in your food (usually grains).
 These eggs cannot hatch/multiply without oxygen.

-Most dry foods have a pretty decent shelf life (one-five years) all on their own without an oxygen absorber.
-If you plan to rotate through your foods regularly, you don’t necessarily have to use an oxygen absorber.
-However, if you choose to (and they are quite inexpensive), you gain the benefits listed above.
+Most dry foods have a pretty decent shelf life (one-five years), all on their own without an oxygen absorber.
+So if you plan to rotate through your foods regularly, you don’t necessarily have to use an oxygen absorber.
+However, if you choose to (and they are quite inexpensive), you gain the above benefits.

-You can also sometimes find them at Walmart (especially if you live in Utah or Idaho) or WinCo.
+Also, you can sometimes find them at Walmart (especially if you live in Utah or Idaho) or WinCo.

 I’ve found that the LDS store is typically the least expensive.

-This is a question I’m often asked about how to use oxygen absorbers.
-The answer is that oxygen absorbers are only effective when used in containers that are airtight.
-The following containers should work well:
+This is a question I’m often asked about this topic.
+Unfortunately, the answer is that oxygen absorbers are only effective when used in airtight containers.
+However, the following containers should work just fine:

-Mylar bags should be at least 5 ml to adequately keep your food protected from light, oxygen, and moisture.
+Mylar bags should be at least 5 ml to protect your food from light, oxygen, and moisture adequately.
 However, even at 5-7 ml, they are easy to puncture and not even close to rodent-proof.
-They should be used inside of a food-grade bucket or other rodent-proof container.
+Therefore, they should be used inside of a food-grade bucket or in another rodent-proof container.
 Two good places to get mylar bags are Discount Mylar Bags and Mylar Bags Direct.

 Mason jars keep food dry and fresh, can’t be punctured, and are rodent-proof.
 However, they are not very earthquake (or child/pet) proof as they can shatter.
 They also do not keep light out, so they would need to be stored away from light.

-#10 cans keep oxygen and moisture out, cannot be punctured, and are rodent, earthquake (as much as possible), child, and pet proof.
-In addition, when I open them, I only have 11-12 cups of food to get through before it expires as opposed to 90+ cups in a 5 gallon bucket.
+#10 can keep oxygen and moisture out, cannot be punctured, and it is rodent, earthquake (as much as possible), child, and pet-proof.
+In addition, when I open them, I only have 11-12 cups of food to get through before it expires, as opposed to 90+ cups in a 5-gallon bucket.

 However, you have to have special equipment to seal them.
 This equipment is extremely expensive.
-You used to be able to rent the equipment from LDS Home storage centers, but they are phasing that out.
-(You currently [November of 2016] still can in 12 of their centers, but you won’t be able to for much longer.)
-Find up-to-date information HERE.
+I used to be able to rent the equipment from LDS Home storage centers, but they are phasing that out.

-Plastic buckets are tough to puncture, and rodent, earthquake (as much as possible), child, and pet proof.
+Plastic buckets are tough to puncture, and rodents, earthquake (as much as possible), child, and pet-proof.
 However, plastic buckets do not keep oxygen and moisture out as well as the rest of the options do.
 As a result, you will want to use them in combination with mylar bags.